TomazFilgueira/Heart-Disease-App/README.md

 eb local run --port 9696
 ```
 ![Local model deployment with Elastic Beanstalk](images/model_deployment_with_eb_locally.png)
-Use `python predict_test.py` to send a request to the locally running app for testing.
+Use `python predict_test.py` to send a request for testing the app running locally.
 ![Test local model deployment with Elastic Beanstalk](images/model_deployment_with_eb_locally_test.png)

 ### 4. Deploy to the Cloud